Behemyth/norrlander/content/review.md

 ### Rating System

-I use a 0-to-4 scale with half-point increments to evaluate media.
+I use a 0-to-4 scale with half-point increments.
 This limited scale encourages deliberate consideration of a work’s value and prevents the inflation of scores based on fleeting preferences.

 A more granular rating system often invites arbitrary comparisons—rating one film higher than another simply because it was more enjoyable, rather than evaluating its merits with thoughtfulness.
 By narrowing the scale, I force myself to engage more deeply with the meaning behind the rating, rather than the number itself.